Orland Car Accident and Personal Injury Lawyer

 - If you’re able, take photos and video of the accident scene, showing the angle of the vehicles, the roadways, nearby intersections, road conditions, lighting, weather, and damages.

-- Write down what you can recall of how the accident occurred while the memory is still fresh in your mind.
+- Write down what you can recall about the accident while the memory is still fresh in your mind.

 - Ask eyewitnesses for their contact information so your attorney can talk to them about the specifics of the accident if necessary.

-- Seek medical attention, even if you think you’re “OK” or if your injuries seem minor.
+- Seek medical attention, even if you think you’re “OK,” or your injuries seem minor.
 Even a slight jarring movement can cause whiplash and nerve damage, and seeking medical care as soon as possible is the best way to prevent injuries from becoming more severe.
-Before leaving the doctor’s office, ask for a record of the visit so you can keep a “paper trail.”
+Before leaving the doctor’s office, ask for a record of your visit to keep a “paper trail.”

-- Call your insurance company to report the accident and to provide them with information about the other driver.
-Do not share all your notes or photos with the insurance company before talking to an attorney, and do not ever sign any forms!
-Signing forms could constitute in “closure” of your case and may result in forfeiture of your ability to seek damages moving forward.
+- Call your insurance company to report the accident and provide them with information about the other driver.
+Do not share your notes or photos with the insurance company before talking to an attorney; do not ever sign any forms!
+Signing forms could constitute the “closure” of your case and may result in forfeiture of your ability to seek damages.

 - Contact an experienced Orland car accident lawyer to discuss your case and share your information.
-Your attorney will be able to navigate the claims process and pursue additional damages to make sure your rights are protected, and you get the compensation you deserve.
+Your attorney will be able to navigate the claims process and pursue additional damages to ensure your rights are protected and you get the compensation you deserve.

-View the following video to get an idea of what to expect in the initial free consultation with a personal injury lawyer.Orland Personal Injury Lawyer
+View the following video to get an idea of what to expect in the initial free consultation with a personal injury lawyer.Call Our Personal Injury Attorneys in Orland, CA